shihankanungo/shihankanungo.github.io/wrapped.md

 - *Siddhartha* by Herman Hesse.
 1922
 - *Love Story* by Erich Segal.
 1970
 - *Jonathan Livingston Seagull* by Richard Bach.
 1970
+- *The Eye of the World* by Robert Jordan.
+1990
 - *A Pale View of Hills* by Kazuo Ishiguro.
 1982
 - *An Artist of the Floating World* by Kazuo Ishiguro.
 1986
 - *Remains of the Day* by Kazuo Ishiguro.
 1989